How To Fall Asleep After Drinking Coffee Before Bedtime

 Use this time to simply rest deeply and think about resting.

-Know that resting deeply can restore you even more powerfully than trying to sleep and sleeping restlessly, so remember this whenever you wake during the night.
+Know that resting deeply can restore you even more powerfully than trying to sleep and sleep restlessly, so remember this whenever you wake up at night.

 ▪️Whenever you can’t sleep, simply rest and invite ease into your body and brain.
-This is your time to enjoy the feeling of not having to do anything other than being in a state of deep rest and ease.
+This is your time to enjoy the feeling of not having to do anything other than deep rest and ease.

 FAQ